 Your therapist will support you to become aware of what you feel and why you feel this way, and help you to understand what you can do about it.

-What can telephone and online counselling help with?
+What can online and phone counselling help with?

-Telephone and online counselling can help with many of the same issues as face-to-face counselling, such as anxiety, stress, depression, self-esteem and confidence issues, loss and family relationship problems.
+Online and phone counselling can help with many of the same issues as face to face counselling, such as anxiety, stress, depression, self-esteem and confidence issues, loss and family relationship problems.
 But it's not suitable for everyone.